DFE-Digital/login.dfe.public-api/README.md

 ### Service Users with filters

-You can get a list of users for a given service as defined in the authorisation token (iss attribute)
+You can get a list of users with filters for a given service as defined in the authorisation token (iss attribute)
 The request looks like:
 ```
 GET https://environment-url/users?page=1&pageSize=25&status=0&from=2021%2F02%2F11%2002%3A22%3A06&to=2021%2F11%2F03%2002%3A22%3A06